 Queries

-syntax that exists in some databases.[10]Queries allow the user to describe desired data, leaving the database management system (DBMS) responsible for planning, optimizing, and performing the physical operations necessary to produce that result as it chooses.
+The most common operation in SQL is the query, which is performed with the declarativeSELECT statement.
+SELECT retrieves data from one or more tables, or expressions.
+Standard SQL statements have no persistent effects on the database.
+Some non-standard implementations of SELECT can have persistent effects, such as the SELECT INTO syntax that exists in some databases.[10]Queries allow the user to describe desired data, leaving the database management system (DBMS) responsible for planning, optimizing, and performing the physical operations necessary to produce that result as it chooses.

 A query includes a list of columns to be included in the final result immediately following the